 Scholars Platform Scholars Platform

-community college students Education Department departments President Donald Trump percent ACT Education Corp. higher education institutions
+community college students Education Department departments American National University President Donald Trump Trump administration ACT Education Corp.

 University of Michigan scraps multimillion dollar DEI investment